 NON REFUNDABLE/NO TRANSFERABLE DEPOSIT REQUIRED TO CONFIRM

 The methods used are not conventional or traditional watercolour techniques.

-Working from photos Hood demonstrates how she makes her large scale watercolour paintings and then helps each participant prepare their colours, draw the image and apply the paint.
-Students who which to venture into large scale works will be encouraged to pour watery paint onto the paper which is flat on the table.
-A drying period is needed during which time student go on with another painting.
-Students are encouraged to use large brushes to achieve quick, loose flowing marks and then by contrast put in the details of the facial features with smaller brushes and concentrated observation.
+Working from photos Cherry demonstrates how she makes her large scale watercolour paintings and will assist each participant in preparing colour, drawing the image and applying the paint.
+Students who wish to venture into large scale works will be encouraged to pour watery paint onto their paper - during the drying process, you will proceed on with a second painting.
+Large brushes are preferable to achieve quick, loose flowing marks while smaller brushes are used for detailing the facial features.

-Participants from all levels of experience usually achieve at least two good paintings in the style of Cherry Hood - ie a large human face- by the end of the second day.
+Participants from all levels of experience may expect to produce at least two good paintings in the style of Cherry Hood - ie: a large human face by the end of the second day.

-Cherry is represented by Tim Olsen Gallery, Sydney, Arc One, Melbourne, Heiser Gallery, Brisbane, Paul Greenaway, Adelaide and Turner Gallery, Perth.
+Cherry is represented by Tim Olsen Gallery Sydney, Arc One Melbourne, Heiser Gallery Brisbane, Paul Greenaway Adelaide and Turner Gallery Perth.
 Hood attained a Master of Visual Art at the Sydney College of Arts in 2000.
 Her thesis investigated gender politics in art and cultural mores and taboos.
-She is represented in major Australian institutional and gallery collections; and has won the Arhcibald Prize in 2002.
+She is represented in major Australian Institutional and gallery collections and won the Archibald Prize in 2002.